hirefrank/www/content/cobblers-children.md

 way it seems like the perfect time to collect my thoughts regularly so I don't go insane.

-And if I don't, it will just make my current employer, me, uneasy, not unlike the way my domain made my past employers felt once I had a job.
+And if I don't, it will just make my current employer, me, uneasy, once again.
+Not unlike the way my domain made my past employers felt once I had a job.